-7. Business Acquisitions
+8. Business Acquisitions

-On June 16, 2005, CRA's U.K. subsidiary completed the acquisition of all of the equity of ECL, a London-based provider of competition economics in Europe, formerly known as Lexecon Ltd. CRA purchased ECL for approximately \$15.3 million valued as of the date of acquisition (after deducting cash acquired, and adding acquisition costs and transaction fees paid or accrued).
-The purchase price consisted of \$11.5 million in cash and \$3.8 million in loan notes that were exchanged for 70,533 restricted shares of CRA stock.
-CRA may be required to pay additional purchase consideration over the next four years following the transaction if specific performance targets are met, which will ultimately be settled in cash or CRA stock.
-On a preliminary basis, CRA anticipates that any additional payments related to this contingency will be accounted for as additional goodwill.
-The acquisition has been accounted for under the purchase method of accounting, and the results of operations have been included in the accompanying statements of operations from the date of acquisition.
+On June 16, 2005, CRA's U.K. subsidiary completed the acquisition of all of the equity of ECL, a London-based provider of competition economics in Europe, formerly known as Lexecon Ltd. CRA purchased ECL for approximately \$15.3 million valued using foreign exchange rates as of the date of acquisition (after deducting cash acquired, and adding acquisition costs and transaction fees paid or accrued).
+The purchase price consisted of \$11.5 million in cash and \$3.8 million in loan notes that were exchanged for 70,533 restricted shares of CRA's common stock.
+These shares carry restrictions with respect to when they can be sold.
+CRA may be required to pay additional purchase consideration over the next four years following the transaction, in cash or stock, if specific performance targets are met.
+Any additional payments related to this contingency will be accounted for as additional goodwill.
+The acquisition has been accounted for under the purchase method of accounting, and the results of operations have been included in the accompanying statements of income from the date of acquisition.
 The ECL acquisition added approximately 25 employee consultants.
-CRA's management believes the acquisition provides the Company with a stronger foundation for growth in the expanding economics consulting market in Europe, and provides additional expansion opportunities in South Africa.

 On April 27, 2005, CRA's U.K. subsidiary completed the acquisition of all of the equity of Lee & Allen, a London-based consulting firm offering financial dispute resolution and forensic accounting services to the corporate, legal, and regulatory markets.
-CRA purchased Lee & Allen for approximately \$16.5 million valued as of the date of the acquisition (after deducting cash acquired, and adding acquisition costs and transaction fees paid or accrued).
-The purchase price consisted of \$12.7 million in cash and \$3.8 million in loan notes that were exchanged for 77,343 restricted shares of its common stock.
+CRA purchased Lee & Allen for approximately \$17.1 million valued using foreign exchange rates as of the date of the acquisition (after deducting cash acquired, and adding acquisition costs and transaction fees paid or accrued).
+The purchase price consisted of \$13.3 million in cash and \$3.8 million in loan notes that were exchanged for 77,343 restricted shares of CRA's common stock.
+These shares carry restrictions with respect to when they can be sold.
 CRA may be required to pay additional purchase consideration over the next four years following the transaction, in cash and CRA stock, if specific performance targets are met.
-On a preliminary basis, CRA anticipates that any additional payments related to this contingency will be accounted for as additional goodwill.
-The acquisition has been accounted for under the purchase method of accounting, and the results of operations have been included in the accompanying statements of operations from the date of acquisition.
-The Lee & Allen acquisition added approximately 40 employee consultants, and management believes it provides CRA with opportunities to expand further into continental Europe while addressing our corporate goal of boosting the performance of CRA's existing London operation.
+Any additional payments related to this contingency will be accounted for as additional goodwill.
+The acquisition has been accounted for under the purchase method of accounting, and the results of operations have been included in the accompanying statements of income from the date of acquisition.
+The Lee & Allen acquisition added approximately 40 employee consultants.

 The following is a preliminary allocation of the purchase price to the estimated fair value of assets acquired and liabilities assumed for the ECL and Lee & Allen acquisitions, based upon management's current estimates of respective fair values.
 The allocation of the purchase price will be finalized as CRA receives other information relevant to the acquisition, including a valuation and appraisal of the intangibles, and completes its analysis of other transaction-related costs, such as restructuring activities related to lease obligations.
 The final purchase price allocations for these acquisitions may be different from the preliminary estimates presented below.
-The impact of any adjustments to the final purchase price allocations is not expected to be material to CRA's results of operations for fiscal 2005.
+The impact of any adjustments to the final purchase price allocations is not expected to be material to CRA's results of operations for fiscal 2006.